orbisgis/h2gis/docs/dev/ST_NumGeometries.md

 ### Description

-Returns the number of Geometries inside a `GEOMETRYCOLLECTION` and MultiGeometry.
+Returns the Geometries' number inside a `GEOMETRYCOLLECTION` or MultiGeometry.
+ST_NumGeometries returns 1 for the simple Geometries .

 {% include sfs-1-2-1.html %}